Public Health

 Sonia Hassan, M.D.

-Associate Vice President for Health Affairs, Wayne State University
+Associate Vice President for Health Affairs

 Professor of Obstetrics and Gynecology, School of Medicine